Skip to main content

 Live Mode behavior

 When Live Mode is enabled, agents should not run routine loc pull or loc push after every edit.
-They should edit the file and stop.
+They should edit the file and stop unless the user explicitly asks them to sync the change back to the source app.
 Use loc status only when:

 • the desktop app reports attention needed;